NitrousOX/DRS-Projekat/README.md

 ---

-## 🎉 You're all set!
+## Final Steps

 The application should now be running smoothly.
-Let me know if you encounter any issues!
+If you encounter any issues, please reach out for support.

 ---